-- the financial responsibilities of the board of trustees are being properly discharged; - · resources are being managed in an efficient, economical and effective manner; - sound systems of internal financial control are being maintained; and - financial considerations are fully taken into account in reaching decisions.
+- the financial responsibilities of the board of trustees are being properly discharged; - · resources are being managed in an efficient, economical and effective manner; - · sound systems of internal financial control are being maintained; and - · financial considerations are fully taken into account in reaching decisions.

-Haines Watts was appointed as external auditor as agreed with the board of trustees.
+DJH Audit Limited was appointed as external auditor as agreed with the board of trustees.
 The accounting officer, budget holders, school leaders and trustees received regular budget reports which were scrutinised and challenged to ensure the most effective use of resources were used to meet the objectives of the academy trust.

 Insurance levels were reviewed and used cost-effectively to manage risks.
-Additional insurance was purchased for CIF projects.
 Professional strategic advice has also been sought from the HR provider to assist with managing risk.